-Energy Project Finance – Solar, Wind, Thermal, Hydro
+Energy Project Finance – Introduction

+This page is a holding page for finding energy featured models.
 The articles described as part of this section explains how various selected completed project finance models work.
 The boxes below summarise the pages with the various models that are available from the menu.
 I am in the process of putting more real world examples together.
 If you are bench-marking a new model or you want to see the structures of alternative models, I can send you an e-mail with some real world examples.
 My e-mail address is edwardboder@gmail.com.

-Solar Project Finance Models
+Recent Solar Project Finance Model

 The screenshot below illustrates some of the inputs that you put in the parallel model.
 Please note that all of these inputs come from somewhere in your model.
 More importantly, many of the inputs that you may not care about like withholding taxes on debt issues or the percent of EBITDA cap on tax can be left out.
 It should only take you a couple minutes to fill in the inputs.
 Note that some of the inputs are scalar variables with single inputs while other variables are time series variables that some people simply call time variables.